WHY ATC COMMUNICATION PRACTICE MATTERS

 vocabulary and structure

-You will notice that many phrases like "ready to taxi" or "cleared to line up and wait" used in aviation are not used often in other settings.
+For vocabulary you'll spot things like "request taxi" or "runway vacated" used in aviation are not used often in other settings.

 internalize standard phraseology